h1j4cky/adjelly/README.md

 # ADJelly
-Active Directory enumeration and exploitation tool.
+ADJelly is an Active Directory enumeration and exploitation tool.

 Choose module that suits you best.

 // here put chains with module names on it

 // in description of each module - try to explain WHAT EXACTLY IS GOING TO HAPPEN

 ## Installation